 - The District's primary funding source is from "State Apportionment Funding" received from the California Community Colleges Chancellor's Office (CCCCO).
-This funding is one factor of the overall student centered funding formula for community colleges.
-The other two factors are student enrollment fees (\$46 per unit) and local property taxes.
+This funding is one factor of the overall student-centered funding formula for community colleges.
+The other three factors are student enrollment fees (\$46 per unit), the Educational Protection Account (EPA) and local property taxes.
 The primary source of this apportionment is the calculation of Full-Time Equivalent Students (FTES).
-FTES were 13,878 for FY2022-2023. - The District's total combined net position was \$(72,125,722) at June 30, 2023.
-This is a change from the total combined net position as of June 30, 2022, which reflected \$(70,144,601). - A cost-of-living adjustment (COLA) of 6.56% to SCFF apportionment was included in the FY 2022-23 Budget Act. - At June 30, 2023, the value of the District's Other Postemployment Benefits (OPEB) trust was \$6.3 million, and the District's GASB Statement No. 75 OPEB liability of \$12.7 million is 33% funded based on the District's most recent actuarial valuation report.
+Funded FTES were 15,146.41 for FY2023-2024. - The District's total combined net position was \$(63,007,340) at June 30, 2024.
+This is a change from the total combined net position as of June 30, 2023, which reflected \$(72,125,722). - A cost-of-living adjustment (COLA) of 8.22% to SCFF apportionment was included in the FY 2023-2024 Budget Act. - At June 30, 2024, the fair market value of the District's Other Postemployment Benefits (OPEB) trust was \$8.9 million, and the District's GASB Statement No. 75 OPEB liability of \$17.7 million is 34% funded based on the District's most recent actuarial valuation report.